caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

 **calibrate_dd**
 --------------------------------------------------

-  Direction dependent calibration parameters.
+  Direction-dependent calibration parameters.

   **enable**

     *bool*, *optional*, *default = True*

-    Execute this section.
+    Enable the 'calibrate_dd' segment.

   **sigma**

     *float*, *optional*, *default = 4.5*

-    Threshold to use in detecting outlier regions in images by using CatDagger, which is enabled by auto mode for de_sources_mode.
-4.5 is a good value (also default), but may need a lower value for some images.
+    Sigma threshold to use in detecting outlier regions in images, via CATDagger (which is enabled by setting 'de_sources_mode', below, to 'auto').
+The default value of 4.5 works well, but a lower value may be needed for some images.

   **min_dist_from_phcentre**

     *int*, *optional*, *default = 1300*

-    Number of pixels (radius) around the centre of the image in which sources will not be tagged.
-Default kept at 1300 (roughly 30').
+    The radius (in number of pixels), from the centre of the image, out to which sources will not be tagged for DD-calibration.
+(This is because sources close to the phase centre may not have been cleaned deeply enough.)
+The default is kept at 1300 (which roughly corresponds to 30').

   **dist_ncpu**

     *int*, *optional*, *default = 1*

-    Number of cpus
+    The number of cpus for distributed computing.

   **de_sources_mode**

     *str*, *optional*, *default = manual*

-    Mode in which dE sources are tagged. 'auto' uses catdagger, while in 'manual' mode, one needs to give a list of sources.
+    Mode in which sources are tagged for DD calibration.
+Options are 'auto' (which uses CATDagger), and 'manual' (for which one needs to provide a list of sources).
 Use 'auto' with caution and at your own risk.

   **de_target_manual**

     *list* *of str*, *optional*, *default = ' '*

-    List of targets fieldnames for carrying out de calibration, the rest of the fields will not undergo direction-dependent calibration
+    List of target fieldnames for carrying out DD calibration.
+The remaining fields will not undergo DD calibration.

   **de_sources_manual**

     *list* *of str*, *optional*, *default = ' '*

-    List of sources per target to tag for DD calibration, in the same order as the de_target_manual list.
-Separate different sources per target by using ";".
+    List of sources per target to tag for DD calibration, in the same order as the 'de_target_manual' list.
+Use ';' to separate different sources per target.

   **sol_min_bl**

     *float*, *optional*, *default = 100*

-    Min baseline length to solve for.
+    The minimum baseline length to solve for.

   **madmax_enable**

     *bool*, *optional*, *default = true*

-    Enable madmax flagging in Cubical.
+    Enable madmax flagging in CubiCal.

   **madmax_threshold**

     *list* *of int*, *optional*, *default = 0, 10*

-    Threshold for MAD flagging per baseline (specified in sigmas).
+    Threshold for MAD flagging per baseline (specified in number of standard deviations).
 Residuals exceeding mad-thr\*MAD/1.428 will be flagged.
 MAD is computed per baseline.
 This can be specified as a list e.g. N1,N2,N3,...
-The first value is used to flag residuals before a solution starts (use 0 to disable), the next value is used when the residuals are first recomputed during the solution several iteratins later (see -chi-int), etc. A final pass may be done at the end of the solution.
+The first value is used to flag residuals before a solution starts (use 0 to disable), the next value is used when the residuals are first recomputed during the solution several iterations later (see -chi-int), etc. A final pass may be done at the end of the solution.
 The last value in the list is reused if necessary.
-Using a list with gradually decreasing values may be sensible.
+Using a list with gradually-decreasing values may be sensible.

   **madmax_global_threshold**